The Lost Tapes (TV series)

 The Lost Tapes is an American documentary series that aired on the Smithsonian Channel.

-Summary
+The series aired ten episodes over two seasons, intermittently from 2016 to 2018.
+The first season featured four episodes; the second season featured six episodes.

+Synopsis

-Archival footages from various sources (local and national news media, home movies and recordings) are used to offer new perspectives on important events of the 20th and 21st centuries.
+The documentary featured archival footages from various sources (local and national news media, home movies and recordings) which were used to offer new perspectives on important events of the 20th and 21st centuries.
+Only the voices of those from the archives were heard; there was no commentary outside of an occasional graphic.